Obsidian-TTRPG-Community/ObsidianTTRPGShare/System_Agnostic/Dungeon23/Templates/Daily/day-button.md

 # Day Button

-ViXxuASXbar Codeblock for use with Button Plugin and Daily Notes.
+Codeblock for use with Button Plugin and Daily Notes.

 ## Codeblock